 The form of government provided by the Charter is a “Council-Mayor-Manager” form.
 Executive and administrative responsibilities are to be exercised by the Town Manager, who is appointed by and serves at the pleasure of the Council.

 The Commission members recognize that the Charter is a document of limitation on the home rule powers available to the Town and its citizens, and so have sought to include in the Charter important protections for the citizens.
 Provisions guaranteeing the citizen rights of initiative, referendum, and recall are included.
 Other protections include a mandatory public hearing on the proposed budget and on the recommended five-year capital program each year, the publication of ordinances, an annual independent audit, limitations on annual property tax revenue increases, voter approval for increases in sales and use tax rates, and limitations on and disclosure concerning the incurring of debt.

 Other matters covered in the Charter include Council procedures, powers, and duties; legal and judiciary; methods of Council action by ordinance, resolution, and motion; elections; finance and budget; taxation; borrowing; improvement districts; utilities; franchises; and transitional provisions.

-The Commission believes that this Charter provides a structure for a responsible government for the Town of Frisco, now and in the future, that will maintain and enhance the quality of life of the citizens, continue the growth and progress of the Town, and continue to be responsive to the needs and concerns of the citizens.
+The Commission believed that this Charter provided a structure for a responsible government for the Town of Frisco, now and in the future, that maintained and enhanced the quality of life of the citizens, continued the growth and progress of the Town, and continued to be responsive to the needs and concerns of the citizens.